AliKarami/interview-tasks/surge/README.md

 2. Your Application should provide a REST API to get called on each ride request and get the latitude and longitude of the origin of the ride.
 3. The rate of the ride requests has a direct correlation with the demand in each district, regardless of the district area.
 4. Demand is a time-dependent concept, requests in the morning shouldn't take effect on the demand indicator in the evening, so there should be dynamic time-window, e.g., #requests in the last 10 minutes.
-5. We need to get informed of any changes in the demand rate to apply it to our price in realtime.
-You should give a coefficient for each district to the pricing application.
+5. Pricing application needs to get informed of any changes in the demand rate of districts to apply it to our price in realtime.
+So your application output should be constantly communicated with the pricing service.
-6. Thresholds/Coefficients should be configurable, and our pricing team should be able to modify them anytime they want, take this table as sample:
+6. Thresholds/Coefficients should be configurable, and our pricing team should be able to modify them anytime they want, take this table as a sample:

 | Requests Threshold | Price Coefficient |